LukeZGD/DDLC-LOVE/README.md

 # DDLC-3DS
 A Doki Doki Literature Club port for the 3DS!
 Programmed in Lua, running under the LÖVEPotion framework.

 On 3DS systems, save files and character files are located at /3ds/data/LovePotion/DDLC-3DS/ on the SD card.
 The character files are generated on the first run.
-You can reset the save data and start over by deleting the firstrun file on that folder.
+You can reset the save data and start over by all of the save*.sav files on that folder.

 Until a fix is found, New 3DS/2DS users should disable L2 Cache before playing this.